What is an Essential Oil?

 - Smell?
 Does it smell as you would expect?
 There is natural variation of the same oil from the same country from the same source, but this is a generally a good indicator.

 Essential oils can be used in a wide varieties of ways.
 Below we give some examples to get your started.
 Please let us know if you try some of these how they work for you, or how you like to use your essential oils!

 - All-natural Cleaner: Mix 1 cup water with 1 cup vinegar and add a few drops of Lemon/citrus essential oil (or your choice) for a simple all-natural cleaner you can make yourself.

 - Laundry Freshener: Add a few drops of your favorite essential oils to a damp washcloth and place in the dryer for clean & fresh smelling clothes.

-- Insect Repellant: Some essential oils can form the basis of an effective bug repellant.
+- Insect Repellent: Some essential oils can form the basis of an effective bug repellent.
 You could simply add a few drops of the essential oils to a spray bottle and fill with water.
 Just remember to shake well before use.
 We also offer an essential oil bug spray as well as a bug stick that uses an essential oil blend to repel bugs.
 Essential oil bug repellents.

 - Linen Spray/perfume: Combine your favorite essential oils with water in a spray bottle, shake and then spray on yourself or around the house to freshen up.

 - Scented Stationary: Place a few drops of Cinnamon Essential oil on a cotton ball and place inside a plastic bag with your stationary and leave it for a day or two to give the paper time to absorb the aroma.

 - All-natural air freshener: Diffuse essential oils into the air with a ultrasonic humidifier made for essential oils, or use a wax tart warmer.
 Just fill the tart warmer with water, and place a few drops of your favorite essential oils on top.